 Luckily there are a lot of options, and more in the pipeline all the time.
 In the meantime, it’s important to understand what’s really going on.

 Science is still trying to figure out what’s what

 Over the past two decades, scientific evidence has been mounting that there is an essential difficulty in demonstrating differences among various antidepressant treatments and placebos in controlled clinical trials.
 This had led to increasing uncertainty about the therapeutic benefits of antidepressant medications.
 But it has also led to additional research and increased understanding as to why it is difficult to reproduce the results of experiments geared to demonstrating the efficacy of various treatments.

 Depression can masquerade as other disorders

-Just because your symptoms match those of depression, that doesn’t mean that your diagnosis should be “depression,” which is also known as “Major Depressive Disorder.”
+Just because your symptoms match those of depression, that doesn’t mean that your diagnosis should be “depression,” which is also known as “major depressive disorder.”
 In some cases, depression symptoms may be caused by other illnesses, says Scott Carroll, MD, neurophysicist and psychopharmacologist.
 For example, bipolar disorder can cause forms of depression, but those forms of depression will not respond to the same types of medications as non-bipolar depression.
 Similarly, personality disorders can present with depressive symptoms, when they are not, in fact, depression.
 Personality disorders won’t respond well to antidepressants, and someone who is suffering from a misdiagnosis of this sort will believe that meds aren’t working, despite that the issue isn’t the meds but the diagnosis.
-Here are the signs of bipolar disorder you might be ignoring.

 Even if what you have is depression, there are nuances